RhythmLunatic/Delta-NEX-Rebirth/README.md

 The theme will automatically hide group numbers if you have them (Such as 15-PRIME -> PRIME, 05-SKILLUP ZONE -> SKILLUP ZONE)

+## Announcers

+To add announcers, make an announcer with a folder named Song Category Names and then put in the sound that matches your groups.

+Alternatively, you can just put the sound in the "info" folder in your group, as long as it's named sound.ogg/wav/mp3.

 ## Frequently Asked Questions

 Q: Why do my StepF2 files look weird / not work at all?